karoltech/bridging/README.md

 ![Instances](img/instances.png)

 - The SNOMED CT ontology has a role to play in the AI space.
+- Enabling Explainable AI (XAI)
-- Trainning LLMs is not necessary, avoiding use of extensive resources, reusing existing models, enabling running models locally with much lower carbon footprint.
+- Trainning LLMs is not necessary:
+    - avoiding use of extensive resources
+    - reusing existing models
+- An architecture enabling running smaller models locally:
+    - improving security
+    - much lower carbon footprint
-- Prompt Engineering is a stepstone and Context Engineering is a powerful prerequisite.
+- Prompt Engineering is a stepstone, with Context Engineering as a powerful prerequisite

 ## Next steps